 Take in the view, read the plaques and let the sun go down on Jaipur.

-You could take the chance to try some South Indian cuisine.
+Why not take the chance to try some South Indian cuisine.
 Dasaprakesh serves up crisp dosa, light veg curries and filling idli.
 It is based right on the M.I.
 Road so it is known by most tuk tuk drivers.
-It’s location near the Albert Hall would make it a good spot for lunch on day two if you have other dinner plans for this evening.
+Its location near the Albert Hall would make it a good spot for lunch on day two if you have other dinner plans for this evening.

 Now it’s time to explore some more of Jaipur’s delights.
 You can hire a tuk tuk for the day or if you have a little more budget, you could get an air-conditioned taxi.
 You could try and tackle it all with public transport but will take you a long time that way.